What Penetration Tests Reveal: The Top 3 Findings

 SQL Injection (SQLi)

 If in 20 penetration tests, you are able to successfully exploit an SQLi vulnerability on 2 of them, that means for 10% of the companies assessed, one could steal their ENTIRE database via their web portal.
 If these numbers are reflective of websites as a whole, that means that 10% of the companies across the world have either already lost or will lose all of their sensitive data to attackers, which is a staggering thought.
 No wonder it still ranks as #1 on the Open Web Application Security Project (OWASP) top 10.
-This makes it #1 on our list too due to the possible damage done and the ease of exploit.
+This makes it #1 on our list too due to the possible damage done and the ease of exploitation.

 SQLi is easy to fix too.
-The best way to do this is to use a safe API which provides a parameterized interface or just completely avoids the use of the interpreter.
+The best way to do this is to use a safe API that provides a parameterized interface or just completely avoids the use of the interpreter.
 If a parameterized API isn’t available, then escape the special characters that are inputted and put in a whitelist of acceptable input.
 Not a blacklist though, that is too easy to get around.

 Cross-site Scripting (XSS)

 19 of the 20 penetration performed had one (or many) XSS vulnerabilities – either reflected XSS or stored XSS.
 These are easy to exploit for hackers, just an email/blog post/clicked link away from compromising a client machine.
-When a clever hacker pairs an XSS vulnerability with a well- crafted phishing email, he is almost guaranteed to compromise some client PCs and accounts.
+When a clever hacker pairs an XSS vulnerability with a well-crafted phishing email, he is almost guaranteed to compromise some client PCs and accounts.

 Regarding prevention, the recommendation is to escape all untrusted input from a webpage.
 If your users can input something into a page, then so can a hacker.